atenidkoye/Team28/README.md

 # WELCOME TO TEAM28 CRUD APP

 # A brief description of your web development project.
-We have an online flower shop where where customers can browse and purchase a variety of floral arrangements and gifts for various occasions such as birthdays, anniversaries, weddings, or special events.
+We have an online flower shop where customers can browse and purchase a variety of floral arrangements and gifts for various occasions such as birthdays, anniversaries, weddings, or special events.
 Customers can conveniently place orders and make payments online.

 ## Table of Contents